The mobile ecosystem moves incredibly fast.

 It doesn’t even matter if there is a higher bidder lower on the list.

-The in-app bidding model is much more democratic.
-This model works as a unified auction.
+The real-time bidding model brings more democracy, functioning as a unified auction.
 The rules of the auction are pretty simple — the highest bidder wins the ad space.

-As a result, the publisher can end up getting higher eCPMs than from the waterfall model.
-According to Adjoe, publishers report that in-app bidding has increased their overall app revenue by 60%.
+As a result, the publisher ends up getting higher eCPMs than from the waterfall model.
+According to Adjoe, publishers report that RTB has increased their overall app revenue by 60%.

-Many app developers don’t do their own trend research.
-They wait until their competitors do something, and then they copy.
+Many app developers don’t do trend research.
+They wait until their competitors make a great move, and then they copy.

 However, at this point, they are already miles behind.

-If you consider yourself a forward-thinking person, you don’t have to wait for your competitors to make a move.
-By analyzing the state of the mobile app market, you can recognize trends and patterns- Hopefully, this article on app monetization trends has made your research a bit easier.
+If you consider yourself a strategic thinker, you don’t wait for your competitors’ next move.
+By analyzing the state of the mobile app market, you can recognize trends and patterns yourself.

 Want to read more insightful articles like this one?
-Subscribe to our newsletter and stay up to date!
+Subscribe to our newsletter and stay up to date on all things mobile!